ThiagoToledoPHP/connection/README.md

 # Connection Class
 PHP Class for connection to MySql database using mysqli.

-It has tests in [PHPUnit], treatment with different versions of PHP, exception handling and custom output errors to Debug.
+It has tests in [PHPUnit](https://phpunit.de/), treatment with different versions of PHP, exception handling and custom output errors to Debug.

 **Example 1 - Silent mode:**